Georgia House voted to reject Senate Bill 233, The Georgia Promise Scholarship Act

 • Parents must have lived in Georgia for at least one year, with exceptions for active-duty military families.

-• The student cannot be enrolled in a local school system, charter school, or state charter school while participating in the scholarship program.
+• The student can’t be enrolled in a local school system, charter school, or state charter school while participating in the scholarship program.

 The program prioritizes lower-income Georgia families.
-If applications exceed available slots, priority goes to families with household incomes below 400% of the Federal Poverty Level (roughly $120,000 for a family of four).
+If applications exceed available slots, priority goes to families with household incomes below 400% of the Federal Poverty Level (roughly $129,000 for a family of four).

 How is the Promise Scholarship amount determined?

-Amounts are set at $6,500, which is approximately the average per-pupil amount that the state sends to local school districts, based on Georgia’s current student funding formula.
+Amounts have initially been set at $6,500, which is approximately the average per-pupil amount the state sends to local school districts based on Georgia’s current student funding formula.
+The final 2026-2027 scholarship amount will be announced soon.

-3. Budgets and academic outcomes improve for public schools.
-States with robust education choice programs see better outcomes for all students, including those in the public school system.
+Public schools: States with robust education choice programs see better outcomes for all students, including those in the public school system.
 Education savings account programs, in particular, have a track record of empowering public schools to improve their budgets and increase student achievement.

 Are Promise Scholarships the same thing as school vouchers?